- Care Team

 At the Care Center, you’ll find practical help and a strong dose of hope.
 You’ll have the opportunity to define your job search, obtain assistance with your résumé or application, and prepare for an interview.
 And you’ll leave knowing you are not alone.

-Job Seeker Intensives
+Job Seeker Workshops

 Master the elements of conducting a successful job search.
 Hear from human resource professionals and industry experts on current best practices to find a job that fits your skills and interests.
+Check out the class schedule HERE.

 Entrepreneurship & Small-Business Development

 Learn the ins and outs of starting your own business.
 This workshop includes panel discussions with entrepreneurs and small-business experts to help you construct a business-plan framework.
+Check out the class schedule HERE.

 HIRE-WAYS|Helping Individuals Return to Employment—Wise Advice for Your Search